 When their country is invaded by the Nazis, Jan and Antonina are stunned and forced to report to the Reich’s newly appointed chief zoologist, Lutz Heck (Golden Globe Award nominee Daniel Brühl of Captain America: Civil War).
 To fight back on their own terms, the Żabińskis covertly begin working with the Resistance and put into action plans to save lives out of what has become the Warsaw Ghetto, with Antonina putting herself and even her children at great risk.

-Picture Motion is focusing on the positive themes in the film such as community, sacrifice for greater good, following one’s own moral compass, personal courage & bravery, and protecting the vulnerable.
-We are using the film to shine a light on modern day Antonina’s, the individuals and communities that provide shelter, support, and a home for displaced refugees from across the globe in Syria, Kenya, Sudan, Greece, and more.
+Picture Motion focused on the positive themes in the film such as community, sacrifice for greater good, following one’s own moral compass, personal courage & bravery, and protecting the vulnerable.
+We used the film to shine a light on modern day Antonina’s, the individuals and communities that provide shelter, support, and a home for displaced refugees from across the globe in Syria, Kenya, Sudan, Greece, and more.